 If the pharmacy is not able to get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
-(You can then ask us to reimburse you for our share.
+(You can then ask us to reimburse you.
 See Chapter 7, Section 2.1 for information about how to ask the plan for reimbursement.)